Tap to arrive

 The Second Arrow

-But most of us don't just feel the pain.
+But most of us don't just feel the initial pain.
 We shoot a second arrow into ourselves.
 We add judgment, self-blame, the story of why this is happening, and what it means about us.

 "When touched with a feeling of pain, the ordinary uninstructed person sorrows, grieves and laments...
 He is afflicted with two sufferings, physical and mental." — SN 36.6, The Arrow Sutta